 2. Get Any Property Damage Fixed.
 When you hear a BTSL talk on television or radio one thing they don’t and won’t tell you is: they won’t and don’t take care of your property damage.
 “We are just your Bodily Injury lawyers” one said to the wife of a catastrophically injured client.
 None of them do this.
 Why?
 Think about it: your case is only one of the 300 they got from the TV radio and billboards advertising just today.
 They don’t have time to do everything for you.
 So, unbelievably, the BTSL will make you you negotiate your property damage with the professional adjusters at the insurance company of the person who injured you.
 Doing that is not protecting you.
 What other information do those adjusters extract from you when you talk to them?

 3. Give Counsel.
-A good lawyer should be there to counsel the injured person and the family.
-The good lawyer is going to talk with the client and counsel them about the recovery process, how they’re going to recover and discuss the solutions available.
+A good lawyer should talk to you personally.
+Paralegals, legal assistants and case managers have their place in a law firm: helping the lawyer.
+They should not be doing the “lawyering.”
+The lawyer should be there to counsel the injured person and the family.
+When I started working in South Florida, I worked for a large law firm which was operated by a BTSL.
+I remember one time Preparing for deposition with with clients who said “are you our lawyer now?”
+They had been shoveled from case manager, to secretary, to lawyer they didn’t know who was representing them.
+The good lawyer is going to talk with the client and counsel them about their recovery process, how they’re going to recover and discuss the solutions available.
 With the clients permission, a good lawyer will explain tactfully to the family what can be expected as he guides the client through the recovery process.